Country Critters, Alvarado

 Nestled down a country road southeast of Fort Worth is Country Critters farm and petting zoo.
 Open seasonally for Spring and Fall, the family-owned farm is like a visit out to Grandma’s house!
 Since it’s just a short car ride for us, we’ve been going to Country Critters since my teens were tiny toddlers, and it’s still a favorite!

-Please check out My Mommy Tips for making the most of your visit, and enjoy my pictures, which go all the way back to 2004!
+Please check out My Mommy Tips for making the most of your visit, and enjoy my pictures!

 Know Before You Go

 It’s a farm, wear closed-toed shoes that can get dirty.

 They take cash and credit cards.
 Parking is close and it’s FREE.